ottokiksmaler/nx500_nx1_modding/nx-on-wake/README1.txt

                               HOW TO

      Turn OFF your brain.
-Do not do ANYTHING on your own initiative from now on until you see the SD card led blink three times.
+Do not do ANYTHING on your own initiative from now on until you see the SD card led do one long and three short blinks.
      Do not touch the camera, the screen or any camera button UNLESS instructed to do so.

               Otherwise you risk bricking your camera.